gtr33m/bitwarden_gcloud_cloudflare/README.md

 * Bitwarden self-hosted
 * Automatic https certificate management through cloudflare proxy
 * Blocking brute-force attempts with fail2ban(not finished yet)
+* Automatic backup your files to google drive periodicity(not finished yet).
 ## Pre-requisites

 Before you start, ensure you have the following: